 The compound engine (1781) makes more efficient use of the steam by using the exhaust steam from one cylinder to drive the piston of a second cylinder.
 Later developments included the use of high-pressure steam by Richard Trevithick and Oliver Evans.

-Operation of a steam engine
+Principle of Watt's steam engine

 As developed originally by Watt, the steam engine system consists of three main parts: (1) the boiler where steam is generated and passed to (2) the cylinder in which the piston operates (3) the condenser where the steam has already been used becomes water again and then returns to the boiler.